praneelm89/INFSCI-0201/Final Project/README.md

 **Public API**
-I used the Weather API (https://www.weatherapi.com/), a free API to retrieve the current weather based on provided location to display on the Smart Refrigerator Screens.
+I used the [Weather API](https://www.weatherapi.com/), a free API to retrieve the current weather based on provided location to display on the Smart Refrigerator Screens.